How to Improve Reception

 Use an Omni antenna (360° coverage).
 Omni antenna can pick up signals from all directions within its reception range, therefore no need to rotate the antenna.

 Rotor antenna (high gain and 360°).
 Typically, the rotor antenna can reach further distance than the Omni antenna.

 Installation Package includes one antenna, one flat cable, one 40 feet coax cable, one 4-way splitter, and 15 cable clips.

 Make sure all connectors are tight.

 Check outside connectors for corrosion.

 Outside connectors covered with a rubber weather boot or electrical tape.
-The surge protector will prevent high voltage surge & lighting strike.
+The surge protector will prevent high voltage surge & lighting strikes.